Fleet management costs in 2026: What fleet managers need to know

 What influences fleet management costs?

-Additionally, factors such as vehicle type, size, fuel efficiency and utilization rates can significantly impact overall costs.
-Effective fleet management budgets aim to optimize these factors to minimize expenses and maximize efficiency.
+Effective fleet management budgets aim to optimize across all three categories to minimize expenses and maximize operational efficiency.

 The decision to lease or own fleet vehicles significantly impacts overall costs.
 Each has its pros and cons.